 Pros and Cons of Secured Credit Cards

 - They typically report to credit bureaus.
-Unlike a prepaid credit card which lets you make electronic payments just like with a credit card, a secured credit card will your account history to the credit bureaus to be included on your credit report.
+Unlike a prepaid credit card which functions more like a debit card, a secured credit card will send your account history to the credit bureaus to be included in your credit report.

-- Your security deposit is used if you default on your payment.
+- Your security deposit is used only if you default on your payment.
 Unless your defaulted balance is more than your deposit, you won't get sent to collections for defaulting on your payments.
 Though the card issuer will keep your deposit, you don't have to worry about debt collectors hounding you for missed payments on the card.
-(The late payments will still hurt your credit score.)
+The late payments still will hurt your credit score, however.

-- You have to pay the security deposit.
-It might be difficult to come up with even a couple hundred dollars to make a security deposit.
+- It might be difficult to come up with even a couple of hundred dollars to make a security deposit.
 If you do have that money, it might be better spent paying off some outstanding debt.
 Try setting aside $25 to $50 each month until you've saved up enough for the security deposit.

-- There are fees in addition to the deposit.
-You might have to pay an application fee, processing fee, and annual fee to have your secured credit card.
-This increases the cost having the card.
-Shop around and select a card with the lowest fees.
+- There may be fees in addition to the deposit.
+Depending on the card you choose, you might have to pay an application fee, processing fee, or an annual fee to have your secured credit card.
+This increases the cost of having the card.
+Shop around and select the card with the lowest fees.

 - You may have to pay a higher interest rate.
 Secured credit cards don't usually offer competitive interest rates because of the risk of default.
 To avoid high finance charges, pay your balance in full each month.